chabgood/url_shortener_api/README.md

 * You can run the server with `rails s`

 * For the  development I did TDD with RSpec, I have a helper method `expired?` in the `UrlShortener` model to determine if the url is expired or not.
 Other than that is very straight forward.

+* For simplicity I chose not validate any attributes.